mgalbright/google-earth-to-navionics-route-converter/README.md

 This allows you to load the route in the Navionics app.

 This script may be extensible to support additional route file formats used by other apps.
-As a proof of concept, I added expermental support for routes saved in .gpx files, though that has been only lightly tested.
+As a proof of concept, I added experimental support for routes saved in .gpx files, though that has been only lightly tested.

 ### Background